hashicorp/terraform/website/source/docs/providers/alicloud/r/eip.html.markdown

 The following arguments are supported:

-* `band_width` - (Optional) Maximum bandwidth to the elastic public network, measured in Mbps (Mega bit per second).
+* `bandwidth` - (Optional) Maximum bandwidth to the elastic public network, measured in Mbps (Mega bit per second).
 If this value is not specified, then automatically sets it to 5 Mbps.
 * `internet_charge_type` - (Optional, Forces new resource) Internet charge type of the EIP, Valid values are `PayByBandwidth`, `PayByTraffic`.
 Default is `PayByBandwidth`.

 ## Attributes Reference